shap/shap/README.md

 <a href="https://travis-ci.org/slundberg/shap"><img src="https://travis-ci.org/slundberg/shap.svg?branch=master"></a>
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/slundberg/shap/master)

-**Shap** is a game theoretic approach to explain the output of any machine learning model.
+**SHAP (SHapley Additive exPlanations)** is a game theoretic approach to explain the output of any machine learning model.
 It connects optimal credit allocation with local explanations using the classic Shapley values from game theory and their related extensions (see [papers](#citations) for details and citations).

 <!--**SHAP (SHapley Additive exPlanations)** is a unified approach to explain the output of any machine learning model.
 SHAP connects game theory with local explanations, uniting several previous methods [1-7] and representing the only possible consistent and locally accurate additive feature attribution method based on expectations (see our [papers](#citations) for details and citations).-->